Gelson joins Monaco on loan

-He arrives at Monaco with the club second-bottom of Ligue 1 but hopeful of a revival after Leonardo Jardim was reinstated as head coach following Thierry Henry's sacking.
+He arrives at Monaco with the club second-bottom of Ligue 1 but hopeful of a revival after Leonardo Jardim was reinstated as manager after Thierry Henry's sacking.

 Monaco vice president Vadim Vasilyev told the club's official website: "Welcome to Gelson Martins.